elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step1.md

 You can define custom data fields for the resources that you use in your store, such as adding more fields to the customer resource.
 You can also create new resources, such as a wishlist resource to support wishlists in your store.
 With Flows, you can apply Commerce Cloud to almost any use case.

-Flows was created because of the need to provide customization to Elastic Path Commerce Cloud.
-We understand that everyone has different needs and use cases, and it’s impossible to provide a solution that’s `one size fits all`.
+Flows allows you to create extensive customizations to your Elastic Path Commerce Cloud project, making it a unique solution that meets your business needs.

 The platform is based around a collection of different microservices that cover the basics of a commerce platform.
 Each part of the system is extendable using flows or usable individually as is.